sean-m/laparoscope/README.md

 ### Priority Commands
 - [x] Get-ADSyncScheduler
-- [x] Start-ADSyncSyncCycle * Rate limit, should not invoke if syncing or last sync cycle was < 10 minutes ago.
+- [x] Start-ADSyncSyncCycle
 - [ ] Get-ADSyncAADPasswordResetConfiguration *
 - [ ] Get-ADSyncAADPasswordSyncConfiguration *
 - [ ] Get-ADSyncCSObject *
+- [ ] Get-ADSyncMVObject *
 - [x] Get-ADSyncConnector *

+\* Rate limit, should not invoke if syncing or last sync cycle was < 10 minutes ago.

 ### Other ADSync Commands (might not do all of them).
 - [ ] Get-ADSyncAADCompanyFeature